vectorbite/VectorBiteDataPlatform/static/docs/vecdyn/submitting.md

 ## Submitting data

+Data should be submitted in the following CSV format:

+- All entries are double quoted  (" ")
+- Missing values are set to empty
+- File encoding is "UTF-8"

 1. Download the latest templates by right clicking on the following links

     - [vecdyn data template](https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/documentation/VecDyn/Template_and_Scripts/vecdyn_template%20.csv) and selecting ‘save.as’.
     - [vecdyn publication info template](https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/documentation/VecDyn/Template_and_Scripts/vecdyn_publication_information.csv) and selecting ‘save.as’.
     - [R markdown script for generating Vecdyn dataframes](https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/documentation/VecDyn/Template_and_Scripts/R%20VecDyn%20template%20Markdown%20Script.Rmd) and selecting ‘save.as’.

 2. You can refer to the [field definitions section](https://vectorbitedataplatform.readthedocs.io/en/latest/vecdyn/field_definitions/) to guide you through the data collection and compilation process.

 3. To submit your dataset, upload and submit the dataset via the [upload page](https://www.vectorbyte.org/vecdyn/submit_vecdyn_data) on the VectorByTE web app.